What is special about the divisors of 24?: The structure theory of units in

 \section{The structure theory of units in $\mathbb{Z}_n$}

-In this section I will use the structure theory of units to give a proof of our main result.
-The set of invertible elements (a.k.a. units) in $\mathbb{Z}_n$ is denoted by $R_n$.
-This set forms an abelian group under multiplication as one can quickly check.
-The structure of the group $R_n$ has been completely determined.
+The set of invertible elements (a.k.a. units) in $\mathbb{Z}_n$ is denoted by $U_n$.
+This set forms an abelian group under multiplication.
+The structure of the group $U_n$ has been completely determined.
 To explain, let $n = p_{1}^{c_{1}}p_{2}^{c_{2}} \cdots p_{k}^{c_{k}}$ be the prime decomposition of $n\, (>1)$.
-Using the Chinese remainder theorem, it is shown that there is an isomorphism of groups
+The Chinese remainder theorem gives an isomorphism of groups

-It is therefore enough to explain the structure of $R_{p^{c}}$.
+(Again, isomorphism of groups means there is a 1-1 correspondence between the two groups such that the group multiplication tables under this correspondence are the same.)
+It is therefore enough to explain the structure of $U_{p^{c}}$.
 This is given by \cite[Page 124]{NivenZuckerman}:

-where $C_{k}$ is the cyclic group of order $k$, and $\phi(x)$ is the Euler's function which denotes the number of positive integers less than $x$ that are coprime to $x$.
+where $C_{k}$ is the cyclic group of order $k$, and $\phi(x)$ is Euler's function which denotes the number of positive integers less than $x$ that are relatively prime to $x$.

-Returning to our problem, recall that from the above proposition, $n$ has the diagonal property if and only if $a^{2} = 1$ for all $a$ in $R_n$.
+Returning to our problem, recall that from the above proposition, $n$ has the diagonal property if and only if $a^{2} = 1$ for all $a$ in $U_n$.
 Therefore our job is to simply identify those groups from the above list which have the property that every element in them has order at most 2. $C_{1}$ and $C_{2}$ obviously have this property. $C_{2} \oplus C_{2^{c-2}}$ will have this property if and only if $c - 2 \le 1$, or $c \le 3$.
 Finally, $C_{\phi(p^{c})}$ will have this property for $p$ is odd if and only if $\phi(p^{c}) = p^{c-1}(p-1) \le 2$.
-It is easy to see that this last inequality holds possible precisely when $p^{c} = 3$.
+It is easy to see that this last inequality holds only when $p^{c} = 3$.
 From these calculations, we note that an integer $n$ with the diagonal property cannot have a prime divisor bigger than $3$.
 Moreover, the maximum power of $3$ in $n$ has to be $1$, and that of $2$ has to be $3$.
-The collection of these integers is given
+The collection of these integers is given by

 which are exactly the divisors of $24$.